Bonneyville Mill

 Bonneyville Mills is a historic grist mill located at Bonneyville Mills in York Township, Elkhart County, Indiana.
 It was built in 1832, and is a 2 1/2-story, square, heavy timber-frame building on a stone foundation.
 It measures 40 feet by 40 feet and has several shed additions.
 The mill was converted to electric power in 1919 and restored in the 1970s.
+The last private owner of the mill, W. Frank Mauck, died in 1981.

 It was added to the National Register of Historic Places in 1976.